Nature-related Financial Disclosures (TNFD)

 [Indicators and Targets] Indicators and Targets Used to Assess and Manage Nature-Related Risks and Opportunities

-Under Eco Vision 2050, Konica Minolta's long-term environmental vision, the Company has set ambitious targets: “zero use of natural resources by reducing natural resource use in our products by 90% or more by 2050,” “maximizing our contribution to reducing global resources in products other than our own,” and “working to restore and conserve biodiversity.”
+Under Eco Vision 2050, Konica Minolta's long-term environmental vision, the Company has set ambitious targets: “achieving zero use of natural resources by reducing natural resource use in our products by 90% or more by 2050,” “maximizing our contribution to reducing the use of natural resources in products other than our own,” and “working to restore and conserve biodiversity.”
 These goals are supported by management indicators in the Medium-term Environmental Plan 2025, which are linked to the Medium-term Business Plan (2023-2025) as milestones towards achieving the long-term targets.
-Specific targets include reducing the use of global resources in its products by 20% and generating a 400,000-ton reduction in global resource usage by sources other than its own products for customers and society.
+The Company has set targets to reduce the use of natural resources in its own products by 20% compared to fiscal 2019 and to create a 400,000-ton reduction in resource use for customers and society in products other than its own by the end of fiscal 2025.
 The Company formulates annual plans, checks progress quarterly, and considers additional measures as needed.

 Additionally, for environmental compliance with laws, regulations, and ordinances in each country and region, Konica Minolta has set management indicators for wastewater volume, waste, and non-GHG air pollutants, and regularly monitors them.